stuttgart-things/blog/renovate-with-renovate.md

   script:
     - renovate $RENOVATE_EXTRA_FLAGS
 ```
+The following environment variabels can bet set:

-RENOVATE_AUTODISCOVER: This flag specifies that Renovate should automatically search all repositories to which it has access for dependencies.
+* RENOVATE_AUTODISCOVER: This flag specifies that Renovate should automatically search all repositories to which it has access for dependencies.

-RENOVATE_BINARY_SOURCE: Renovate uses this to install third-party tools that it needs to be able to perform updates, e.g. npm, yarn, ...
+* RENOVATE_BINARY_SOURCE: Renovate uses this to install third-party tools that it needs to be able to perform updates, e.g. npm, yarn, ...

+After creating the pipeline the Renovate user can be added as maintainer or developer in a repository to activate Renovate.
+If the environment variable Autodiscover is set to true in the Renovate job, Renovate will automatically find and analyze the repository the next time it runs.
+In a renovate.json the configuration for the repository can be added.

 ## Conclusion